achim0x/openhab-ruuvitag/README.md

 ## Drop all measurements
 `> drop series from downsampled_measurements`

+## OpenHAB Backup / Restore
+`> sudo openhab-cli backup
+will create a backup in /var/lib/openhab2/backups, that can be restored with `> sudo openhab-cli restore

 # Todo for Sharing Image
 + Change pi user password
 + Change SMB openhab password